Mai0313/Mentor/docs/Inverter/Inverter_parsed.md

 Here is the image describtion:
 ```
-The image is a graph depicting a square wave signal.
+The image is a plot of voltage versus time.
 The x-axis represents time in seconds, ranging from 0 to 2 milliseconds (2 x 10^-3 seconds).
-The y-axis represents voltage in volts, ranging from -100V to 100V.
-The square wave alternates between 100V and -100V at regular intervals, with a period of approximately 0.2 milliseconds.
-The waveform is consistent and symmetrical, indicating a stable and periodic signal.
+The y-axis represents voltage in volts, ranging from -100 V to 100 V. The plot shows a square wave signal, which alternates between 100 V and -100 V at regular intervals.
+The waveform has a high level at 100 V and a low level at -100 V, with sharp transitions between these levels.
+The signal appears to have a consistent period, indicating a regular and repeating pattern.
+The plot is drawn with a thick black line, making the waveform clearly visible against the grid background.
 ```

 Figure 2.4: Output voltage of the Half-Bridge inverter.